Barn name: Kissie

 Book: Purebred French Alpine

-Color: Reg as cou blanc, but with age is clearly a broken cou clair! (see above pics!)
+Color: Reg as cou blanc, but with age is clearly a broken cou clair or maybe even two-tone (see above pics!)

 ** DNA On File ** sire verified

 ADGA Genetics Pedigree

 2022 – GV++ 81 01-05.
 Awesome score for a yearling, especially considering she has completely blown hocks which has completely altered her appearance.
 Can never say how different they’d look if “normal”, but she was most affected by a roached back and posty legs and steep rump – which were not there pre injury.
 Can only appraise as they appear and the scores are fair!
 Strongly commended for extreme open ribbing, flatness, and spacing.

 Yr Age DIM #M %F #F %P #P Peak#

 ’22.
 0-11 244 1810 4.5 82 3.5 63 9.3

 2022 – Kidded buck/doe twins sired by Alakai 3/12/22.
 Retained Caprice Acres Alakai Caldera who I then lost in a freak accident in late April.

 2022/2023 – bred to Vladimir for 2023 kids.